 The Ranking Metrics

-For each metric, we ranked the colleges from 1 to 852, where 1 is the highest (or best) rank.
+For each metric, we ranked the colleges from 1 to 6,451, where 1 is the highest (or best) rank.
 This reflects the total number of schools we found offering online programs in the subject areas we selected to rank.
-To see the ranking for each individual metric, either click on each metric’s title on the subject rankings pages or refer to the metrics links.
+To see the ranking for each individual metric, refer to the metrics links.
+In addition, our primary sources (College Navigator, IPEDS, and Peterson's, noted below) only have information available for undergraduate programs.
+We use this data even in measuring the quality of schools for our graduate rankings, as graduate-specific information is not readily available, and we believe that a school's undergraduate metrics are reflective of a school's graduate performance.

 Metric Qualifications